antihax/goesi/esi/docs/IndustryApi.md

 > []GetCorporationCorporationIdMiningExtractions200Ok GetCorporationCorporationIdMiningExtractions(ctx, corporationId, optional)
 Moon extraction timers

-Extraction timers for all moon chunks being extracted by refineries belonging to a corporation.  ---  This route is cached for up to 1800 seconds
+Extraction timers for all moon chunks being extracted by refineries belonging to a corporation.  ---  This route is cached for up to 1800 seconds  --- Requires one of the following EVE corporation role(s): Structure_manager

 ### Required Parameters